Félix-Hyacinthe Lemaire

 Félix-Hyacinthe Lemaire (March 16, 1808 – December 17, 1879), was a political figure in Quebec.

 He was born in Lac des Deux-Montagnes near Oka, the son of a carpenter and his wife.
 Lamaire became a notary in 1836 and was appointed agent of the Seminary of St. Sulpice.
 He served as a Major in the local militia and was a clerk to the circuit court.
-He served as mayor of Deux-Montagne before being named to the Legislative Council of Quebec as a Conservative representing the district of Mille-Isles on November 2, 1867.
+He served as mayor of Deux-Montagnes before being named to the Legislative Council of Quebec as a Conservative representing the district of Mille-Isles on November 2, 1867.
 He served as Speaker of the Legislative Council from 1874 to 1876.
 He continued as a Legislative Councillor until he died in office in 1879.

 Personal life

 In January 1837, Lemaire married Luce Barcelo, who survived him.
 They had one son and one daughter.